Gdeterline/Optical-Character-Recognition-for-Receipts/README.md

 ## Examples of Predictions

+The predictions below were made on the test set using the full OCR pipeline.
+Please note that the model used here is not the final optimized version, and further improvements have been made since.

 |    Receipt Filename    | Ground Truth |  Prediction  |
 | :--------------------: | :----------: | :----------: |